mysociety/fixmystreet/notes/trouble_shooting.md

 * sender verification has failed (applies to `@mysociety.org` servers) - check that your `DO_NOT_REPLY_EMAIL` conf setting passes sender verification (using your own email address works well).

 Perhaps check the entries in `/var/log/mail.log` to check that the message has been sent by the app, and if it has been possible to send them on.

+## Translations not being used

+The locale needs to be installed too or the translations will not be used.
+Use `locale -a` to list them all and ensure the one your translation uses is in the list.